egovernment/eregistrations/documentation/styles.md

 #### Application navigation

-Application navigation is displayed on every page of eRegistration Prototype and it consists of all application pages navigation tree.
+Application navigation is displayed on every page of eRegistrations Prototype and it consists of all application pages navigation tree.
 Rules for application navigation dialog are placed in *app-nav-dialog.css* file.
 This dialog has ***app-nav-dialog*** class.
 Rules in its css file correspond to this position of this modal, as well as its content display.

 Example can be found [here](https://github.com/egovernment/eregistrations/blob/master/view/prototype/_main.js#L30-L157).